hamdyaea/pyconnect/README.md

 # pyconnect

-Python3 software to test your internet connection Developer : Hamdy Abou El Anein
+A Python3 software to test your internet connection

+## Developer - Author

+Hamdy Abou El Anein